toptechtips/toptechtips.github.io/aboutme.md

 <p class="about-text">
   <span class="fa fa-file-text-o about-icon"></span>
-  Some of the key projects I've worked on include the Cosmapocalypse demo site, MCU Car Rally.
+  Some of the key projects I've worked on include the Cosmapocalypse demo site, A line following robot for the MCU Car Rally.
 </p>

 <p class="about-text">